openstack-archive/stackube/install/README.md

-# Setting Up A Multi-nodes Stackube (Without HA For Now)
+# Setting Up A Multi-nodes Stackube

 This page describes how to setup a multi-nodes cluster of Stackube.